Suryas-Tiwari/Java-Banking-Application/README.md

-# Java-Banking-Application
+# Simple Banking Application

+## Overview
-The Simple Banking Application is designed to provide basic banking functionalities via a command-line interface (CLI).
-The application allows users to check their balance, deposit money, withdraw money, and exit the application.
+This is a simple banking application implemented in Java.
+It allows users to perform basic banking operations such as checking balance, depositing money, withdrawing money, and exiting the application.

+## How to Run
+1. Ensure you have Java installed on your system.
+2. Compile the `SimpleBankingApplication.java` file:

+   javac SimpleBankingApplication.java